JakeACross/CS490-Deep-Learn-Project/README.md

 ### Main Jupyter Notebook File:

+### OpenCV FR Dataset Generation:
+This program uses OpenCV to gather the images from the current user and saves it into the 'New Faces' folder.

 ### FR Encryption Example:
 Inside of the FR Encryption Example folder, there is a python program called: main.py.
 Run this to see